celineramirez/celineramirez/README.md

 ## Hello, I'm Celine👋
 I'm a Software Engineer and I work with AWS and Terraform (IaC).
-I'm currently practicing Go and using it to build a currency converter.
+I've recently built a currency converter in Go and I'm currently working on a ReactJS clone of Google's Gemini AI.

 ### Skills:
 #### 💻 Backend: